Improving SEO for Real Estate Websites

 Tip 6: Make sure to provide the necessary images.

-Also, be sure to check the Home ASAP Guide to Google My Business.
-It goes into greater detail on how you can use Google My Business to improve your local search rankings.
+Also, be sure to check the Home ASAP Guide to Google Business Profile.
+It goes into greater detail on how you can use Google Business Profile to improve your local search rankings.

 9. Set KPIs and continue improving